 A fenced commercial yard is real property that is completely surrounded by walls, fences, buildings or similar barriers, or any combination, that is primarily used for business or where livestock, produce or other commercial items may be found.

-Penalty for Criminal Trespass in the Second Degree in Arizona A.R.S.
-13-1503
+What are the Penalties for Criminal Trespass in the Second Degree in Arizona A.R.S.
+13-1503.

 The penalty for a violation of Criminal Trespass in the Second Degree pursuant to A.R.S.
 13-1503, is a class 2 misdemeanor.
 A class 2 misdemeanor in Arizona carries a maximum penalty of 4 months in jail, a fine of $750.00, and two years of probation.